 I always have mashed potatoes on my holiday table -- always!
 This is my favorite recipe, because the potatoes stay creamy and buttery during the entire meal.
 You can keep the potatoes warm in a crock pot or finish them in the oven, but they won't stay as creamy as this easy stove-top recipe.

 Don't miss our favorite cornbread dressing recipe, too!
 Follow us on Instagram for more daily recipe inspiration.

 Everyone has their own opinion on what potatoes are best for homemade mashed potatoes.
-I love Yukon gold, but other swear by the more starchy Russet potatoes.
+I love Yukon gold potatoes, but others swear by the more starchy potatoes (Russets).
 Try a mix for the best of both worlds, or go even more bold with red potatoes.
 You can also use sweet potatoes in this recipe.
 But, make sure you're not using baby potatoes.
 All that to say, it's up to varying opinions on which potato is best (a-hem, Yukon gold!)